ccfarr/data-eng-capstone/README.md

 * **EMR Cluster** - I ran my PySpark script [process_data.py](process_data.py) on a cluster of computers (1 Master and 2 Core nodes) provided by Amazon's EMR Cluster service.
 I simply had to SSH into the cluster and issue `spark-submit process_data.py` to kick off the spark job.
 Details on setup and how to run spark jobs given below.

 * **S3** - I created staging and production folders on Amazon's S3 storage service.
-The EMR cluster I used to process my PySpark scripts accessed the data directly from S3 (versus me loading the data myself into the cluster).
+The EMR cluster I used to process my PySpark script and EMR notebooks accessed the data directly from S3 (versus me loading the data myself into the cluster).

 * **EMR Notebooks** - I used Jupyter notebooks to both explore the data and analyze the data once put into a star-schema.
 Specifically, I used Amazon's EMR notebooks, which you attach to a running cluster.
 I found that opening the notebook in a JupyterLab environment allowed me to upload and download workbooks easily.